 Breakfast is provided at no cost to all scholars every work day morning in the OMRF Research Café.
 Otherwise, scholars are responsible for their own meals.
 Lunches may be purchased in the Research Café at the employee discount.
 Evening meals are the responsibility of each scholar, with the exception of the meals provided at social events.

 As a safety precaution, scholars should wear long pants and closed-toed shoes to work.
 Jeans are acceptable, as are athletic shoes.
 Lab work can be messy so scholars must dress appropriately and avoid wearing torn clothes, dangling jewelry, etc. Lab coats, safety goggles, and any other necessary protective gear will be provided.

 Do scholars have to commit to the full eight weeks?

 The Fleming Scholar Program is rigorous and intense.
 Eight weeks is quite a short time to initiate—and complete—a detailed scientific project.
 In fact, many scholars find it necessary to return to OMRF in the weeks following the program in order to complete their experiments and put the finishing touches on their papers.
 An absence of even a few days can make it difficult for a scholar to catch up before the program ends.
 Therefore, scholars are required to commit in advance to attendance for the entire eight weeks of the program.

-As long as the applicant meets the eligibility requirements for the program, he/she may apply to the program for as many years as desired.
-So, from senior year (high school) to junior year (college), candidates may conceivably apply once each year.
-Many scholars have been selected on their second or even third try, so anyone who is unsuccessful the first time is encouraged to apply again.
+As long as the applicant meets the eligibility requirements for the program, they may apply to the program for as many years as desired.
+So, from senior year (high school) to junior year (college), candidates may apply once each year.
+Many scholars have been selected on their second or even third try, anyone who is unsuccessful the first time is encouraged to apply again.

-Scholars are paid an hourly rate commensurate with their relevant educational level.
-Paychecks are distributed the last working day of each month.
+Scholars are paid $14.42/hour and paychecks are distributed the last working day of each month.